Evert-R/milestone-four/README.md

 The shop features a complete authentication system for customers to create an account and a checkout page to make their payment.
 A forgotten password is covered as well, with a reset function and an e-mail to create a new password.

-The dashboard in the backend provides all the tools needed for the artist to add works and configure their layout and parameters view orders as a list and in detail, with options to mark them as sent, moving them down in the list.
+The dashboard in the backend provides all the tools needed for the artist to add works and configure their layout and parameters, view all orders as a list and in detail, with options to mark them as sent, moving them down in the list.

 ### UX